terenceithaque/yathzee/README.md

     - Chance: the sum of all five dice.
 Works a bit like a joker.

 When the game ends, the player and the computer must count both their regular set points and their special set points.
-The total points are regular set points  + sepcial set points.
+The total points are regular set points  + sepcial set points + 35 bonus points (if the total of regular set points is superior or equal to 63).